 With fewer tourists passing through, the town is quiet for most of the year, except for August, when the annual Opera Festival takes place.
 The festival involves numerous open-air, lakeside concerts as part of a competition, drawing contestants from all over to vie for prestigious scholarships.

 There are lots of historic villages to explore nearby.
 If you don’t have a car, you can take the bus or head out on a hike.
-Bellano is particularly popular with hikers for the great hiking trails through the surrounding hills.
+Nestled between the mountains and the lake, it offers opportunities for outdoor adventure such as hiking, kayaking, and windsurfing.

 You can explore the Sentiero del Viandante (Wayfarer’s Path), 45 km Roman route, spanning from the church of St Martin Abbadia Lariana to Piantedo.